 What about my retirement benefits?

-Military retirement benefits that accrue during the marriage are marital assets subject to equitable distribution.
-For purposes of valuation the cut-off date is the date of filing of the petition for dissolution of marriage.
-Thus all retirement points earned on a military pension after the date of filing are non-marital.
-In cases where the member is still on active duty, the pension value should be limited to the rank and years of service of the member as of the date of filing.
+MILITARY RETIRED PAY – Military retirement benefits that accrue during the marriage are marital assets subject to equitable distribution.
+For purposes of valuation, DFAS has set the cut off date as the date of entry of Final Judgment.
+Thus all retirement points earned on a military pension after entry of Final Judgment are non-marital.
+In cases where the member is still on active duty, the pension value should be limited to the rank and years of service of the member as of the date of entry of Final Judgment.

 A military pension terminates upon the death of the retired member.
 However, payments may continue to the surviving spouse if the member elects to insure the pension through a survivor benefit plan.
 The election must be made within one year of the dissolution and the “deemed election” form must be served upon the Defense Finance and Accounting Service (DFAS).